garygr2002/Rebalance/README.md

 <sub><sup>Table 1: preference controls for equity weight adjustments</sup></sub>

 The software comes with all S&P 500 valuation preferences clear.
 Currently, once the user sets any of the S&P 500 preferences, the only way to clear them is for a user to reset all the preferences with the [-r](#-reset) option.
 What a user can do instead is set an S&P value preference equal to one of the other preferences.
 For example, setting <b>spcl</b> equal <b>sptd</b> has the effect of preventing an adjustment for the current day's market action.
 If the user desires both equity adjustments, he should know that the software performs the today-vs-close adjustment before the today-vs-high adjustment.

+### Increase at Bear

+The percent increase-at-bear begins at column 143, and may be up to 6 characters long if specified.
+Its content is constrained to a positive number, possibly with a decimal point.
+The number is a percent delta, not a weight.
+The software uses a specification for this field in conjunction with the [Increase at Zero](#increase-at-zero) setting to construct the aforementioned hyperbolic curve.
+If the user specifies [Increase at Zero](#increase-at-zero) but not the percent increase-at-bear, the software will use a default percent increase-at-bear that is one half [Increase at Zero](#increase-at-zero).
+The percent increase-at-bear is a delta that is added to the portfolio percent stock at the bear market threshold (20% drop off market high).
+A sane value for the percent increase-at-bear is greater than one-fifth [Increase at Zero](#increase-at-zero).
+If this is not the case, the aforementioned slope from market high to market zero will not be decreasing.
+You may not like the result.

 ## Ticker File